-The FAHC model will likely be most useful as an exposure assessment using our conceptualization of a FAHC and wildfire hazard data from other subgroups and sources.
-Bayesian belief networks will describe the conditional probability of the intersection of FAHC elements and wildfire threats, illustrating the location and heterogeneity in risk across the nation.
+The FAC model will likely be most useful as an exposure assessment using our conceptualization of a FAC and wildfire hazard data from other subgroups and sources.
+Bayesian belief networks will describe the conditional probability of the intersection of FAC elements and wildfire threats, illustrating the location and heterogeneity in risk across the nation.
 Quantifying the diagrams with comprehensive and current data in a tradeoff analysis or influence diagram will be challenging.
-A flexible, semi-quantitative modeling environment will likely be required as deterministic causal relationships will be difficult or unrealistic to establish.
-Expert knowledge could be used to judge the potential impact of programs or actions on FAHC characteristics.
-Though research assessing the social aspects of communities' risk to wildfire is scarce at the landscape or national level, the creation a FAHC model in Phase III will be aided by several ongoing efforts, including Haas et al. (in review) who demonstrate a method to assess the risk of wildland fire to populated places, and FEMA's HAZUS program which estimates potential hazard losses from earthquakes, hurricanes, and floods.
+A flexible modeling environment will likely be required as deterministic causal relationships will be difficult or unrealistic to establish.
+Expert knowledge could be used to judge the potential impact of programs or actions on FAC characteristics.
+Though research assessing the social aspects of communities' risk to wildfire is scarce at the landscape or national level, the creation a FAC model in Phase III will be aided by several ongoing efforts, including Haas et al. (in review) who demonstrate a method to assess the risk of wildland fire to populated places, and FEMA's HAZUS program which estimates potential hazard losses from earthquakes, hurricanes, and floods.
 Several potential data sources include:

-- Landfire, Finney et al. (2011), and data and output from other sub-teams; - Census 2010 for demographic information; - ESRI Community Analyst and Tapestry Segmentation products; - Landscan & Haas et al. (in review); - WFDSS data on various values and infrastructure at risk; - FS data/methods to determine the natural resource dependence of a community; - Insurance data: ratio of insured/total in a community, possibly from IBHS; - Location of CWPPs, Firewise designations, State Fire Assistance grants, and NFP actions; - HAZUS data and methods for physical damages, economic losses, and social impacts from hurricanes, earthquakes, and floods.
+- Landfire, Finney et al. (2011), and data and output from other sub-teams; - Census 2010 for demographic information; - ESRI Community Analyst and Tapestry Segmentation products; - Landscan & Haas et al. (in review); - WFDSS data on various values and infrastructure at risk; - FS data/methods to determine the natural resource dependence of a community; - State Forest Action Plans, Regional and State fire assessments, Communities at Risk data; - Tribal communities, fire, and land management data sources; - Insurance data: ratio of insured/total in a community, possibly from IBHS; - Location of CWPPs, Firewise designations, State Fire Assistance grants, and NFP actions; - HAZUS data and methods for physical damages, economic losses, and social impacts from hurricanes, earthquakes, and floods.
 FEMA Loss Avoidance Study: Wildfire Methodology Report; - Ecosystem services: Carbon stocks from Land Carbon project, Woods Hole Research Center, methods from (Hurteau et al. 2008; Hurteau & North 2009; Ager et al. 2010a); InVEST models to determine the value of other services (InVEST user's manual or website).